United States National Security Advisor

 The assistant to the president for national security affairs (APNSA), commonly referred to as the national security advisor (NSA), (Note: Abbreviated NSA, or sometimes APNSA or ANSA in order to avoid confusion with the abbreviation of the National Security Agency.) is a senior aide in the Executive Office of the President, based at the West Wing of the White House.

 The national security advisor serves as the principal advisor to the president of the United States on all national security issues.
 The national security advisor participates in meetings of the National Security Council (NSC) and usually chairs meetings of the principals committee of the NSC with the secretary of state and secretary of defense (those meetings not attended by the president).
 The NSA also sits on the Homeland Security Council (HSC).
 The national security advisor is supported by NSC staff who produce classified research and briefings for the national security advisor to review and present, either to the NSC or the president.

 The national security advisor is appointed by the president and does not require confirmation by the United States Senate.
 An appointment of a three- or four-star general to the role requires Senate confirmation to maintain that rank in the new position.
-The acting National Security Advisor has been Marco Rubio since May 1, 2025.
+The national security advisor has been Marco Rubio since May 1, 2025.

 Role

-The influence and role of the national security advisor varies from administration to administration and depends not only on the qualities of the person appointed to the position, but also on the style and management philosophy of the incumbent president. ideally, the national security advisor serves as an honest broker of policy options for the president in the field of national security, rather than as an advocate for his or her own policy agenda.
+The influence and responsibilities of the national security advisor vary among administrations, depending on factors such as the individual appointed to the position and the president's approach to decision-making and White House management.
+The national security advisor typically coordinates the presentation of national security policy options to the president and may also play a role in shaping or advocating for particular policies, depending on the administration.

 The national security advisor is a staff position in the Executive Office of the President and does not have line or budget authority over either the Department of State or the Department of Defense, unlike the secretary of state and the secretary of defense, who are Senate-confirmed officials with statutory authority over their departments.
 The national security advisor is able to offer daily advice (due to the proximity) to the president independently of the vested interests of the large bureaucracies and clientele of those departments.

 In times of crisis, the national security advisor is likely to operate from the White House Situation Room or the Presidential Emergency Operations Center (as on September 11, 2001), updating the president on the latest events in a crisis situation.